rwpogge/obsTools/README.md

 Source: https://astroquery.readthedocs.io/en/latest/

-MODS field visualization and blind offset star calculation uses `astroquery.gais` and the Gaia TAP+ database.
+MODS field visualization and blind offset star calculation uses `astroquery.gaia` and the Gaia TAP+ database.
 Our code is based in part on the Gaia Archive tutorial that uses the Gaia TAP+ (http://astroquery.readthedocs.io/en/latest/gaia/gaia.html#module-astroquery.gaia)